-South Africa sees ‘huge discrepancy’ in virus, total deaths
+South Africa’s excess deaths surge as virus like ‘wildfire’

-JOHANNESBURG (AP) — The South African Medical Research Council is reporting a “huge discrepancy” between the country’s confirmed COVID-19 deaths and the number of excess deaths from natural causes, while Africa’s top health official says the virus is spreading there “like wildfire.”
+JOHANNESBURG (AP) — Global hot spot South Africa is seeing a “huge discrepancy” between confirmed COVID-19 deaths and an unusually high number of excess deaths from natural causes, while Africa’s top health official said Thursday the coronavirus is spreading there “like wildfire.”

-The new report, which came out late Wednesday, shows more than 17,000 excess deaths in South Africa from May 6 to July 14 as compared to data from the past two years, while confirmed COVID-19 deaths are 5,940.
+A new report by the South African Medical Research Council, released late Wednesday, shows more than 17,000 excess deaths from May 6 to July 14 as compared to data from the past two years, while confirmed COVID-19 deaths are 5,940.

-“In the past weeks, the numbers have shown a relentless increase — by the second week of July, there were 59% more deaths from natural causes than would have been expected based on historical data,” the report says.
+“The numbers have shown a relentless increase — by the second week of July, there were 59% more deaths from natural causes than would have been expected,” the report says.

-The council’s president, Glenda Gray, said in a statement the excess deaths could be attributed to COVID-19 as well as to other widespread diseases such as HIV and tuberculosis as many health resources are redirected toward the pandemic.
+The council’s president, Glenda Gray, said the excess deaths could be attributed to COVID-19 as well as other widespread diseases such as HIV and tuberculosis while many health resources are redirected toward the pandemic.

 Meanwhile, some South Africans are thought to be avoiding health facilities as fears of the new virus spread and public hospitals are overwhelmed.

-“In all countries with COVID-19, we are seeing this,” Health Minister Zweli Mkhize said of the report.

-South Africa is now one of the world’s top five hot spots.
-It makes up more than half the confirmed cases on the African continent with 394,948, with the toll expected to surpass 400,000 by the end of Thursday.
+South Africa now has the world’s fifth largest caseload.
+It makes up more than half the confirmed cases on the African continent with 394,948, and the toll was expected to surpass 400,000 by the end of Thursday.

+One of the country’s nurses was buried Thursday, the latest of more than 5,000 infected health workers across South Africa.

+Duduzile Margaret Mbonane died just a month before her retirement, her husband said.
+She was 59.
+Colleagues dressed in white stood at her outdoor memorial and recited the nurses’ pledge of service.

-South Africa is “very concerning,” the director of the Africa Centers for Disease Control and Prevention, John Nkengasong, told reporters Thursday.
+South Africa is “very concerning,” the director of the Africa Centers for Disease Control and Prevention, John Nkengasong, told reporters.

-And now other African countries are becoming a problem, notably Kenya, where Nkengasong said cases have “taken off very, very quickly.”
+And now other African countries are a growing problem, notably Kenya, where Nkengasong said cases have “taken off very, very quickly.”
 East Africa’s commercial hub now has more than 14,000 confirmed cases.

 Local transmission of the virus has begun in many countries across the continent, and once it is seeded in vulnerable communities such as slums it “spreads like wildfire, which is what we’re seeing in South Africa now,” Nkengasong said.